Harry Webster

-Henry George Webster, CBE (27 May 1917 – 6 February 2007) was a British automotive engineer who worked on Triumph cars throughout the 1950s and 1960s.
+Henry George Webster, CBE (27 May 1917 – 6 February 2007) was a British automotive engineer.
+He is best known for his work at the Triumph Motor Company throughout the 1950s and 1960s.

 Career

 Harry Webster was born in Coventry in 1917, and educated at Welshpool County School and Coventry Technical College.
 He stayed in Coventry to join the Standard Motor Company in 1932 as an apprentice, spending six years in Standard's aircraft engineering operation during the Second World War, after which he returned to the car chassis design department in Coventry.
 Following Standard's acquisition of the Triumph Motor Company in 1946, Webster's design and chassis engineering abilities helped to revive the Triumph marque through the 1950s.
 In 1957 Webster became Triumph's director of engineering, and in 1967 he was appointed chief executive engineer at Leyland Motors, which had by then acquired Standard-Triumph.
 In 1968, following the merger of British Motor Holdings and Leyland Motors to form British Leyland Motor Corporation (BLMC) he succeeded Alec Issigonis as BLMC's technical director.

-Webster worked on Triumph's TR series of sports cars, which included the TR2, TR3, TR4, and TR5 (the first British sports car to have fuel injection fitted as standard) and brought in Italian stylist Giovanni Michelotti to work with him on the TR4, Herald, Vitesse, Spitfire, 2000, and Stag.
+Webster worked on Triumph's TR series of sports cars, which included the TR2, TR3, TR4, and TR5, and brought in Italian stylist Giovanni Michelotti to work with him on the TR4, Herald, Vitesse, Spitfire, 2000, and Stag.

-In 1974 he was appointed CBE for his contribution to the motor industry, and the same year, after resigning from BLMC he joined Leamington Spa-based brake and clutch manufacturer Automotive Products as group technical director.
-He retired in 1982 and lived in Kenilworth, where he had moved to in the late 1950s, until his death in 2007.
+After resigning from BLMC in 1974, he joined Leamington Spa-based brake and clutch manufacturer Automotive Products as group technical director.
+He retired in 1982.

+Later years

+Webster lived in Kenilworth, where he had moved in the late 1950s, until his death in 2007.

+Honours

+In 1974 Webster was appointed Commander of the Most Excellent Order of the British Empire (CBE) for his contribution to the British motor industry.